SquirrelCorporation/SquirrelServersManager/site/docs/userguide.md

 # User Guide

-Follow those simple steps to understand the basics of SSM interface
+Follow these simple steps to understand the basics of the SSM interface:

 1. [First time using SSM](/docs/first-time)
 2. [Adding a device](/docs/add-device)
 3. [Playbooks](/docs/playbooks/playbooks)